PFTL/website/content/blog/32_Threads_Part_2.rst

 The example above is almost trivial, but it has a very important feature.
 We start a new thread by passing an argument, ``my_var``, which is a list of numbers.
 The thread will increase the values of the numbers by one, with a certain delay.
 In this example we use events in order to graciously finish the thread, if you are not familiar with them, check the `previous tutorial <{filename}31_Threads_Part_1.rst>`__.

 The important piece of code in this example is the ``print(my_var)`` line.
-That print statement lives in the main thread, however, it has access to the information being generated within a thread.
+That print statement lives in the main thread, however, it has access to the information being generated within a child thread.